eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Knowledge of at least one object-oriented and/or functional programming language.
 	- BS/MS in EE, CE, CS or a related technical discipline, or equivalent experience.
 + skill set:
+	- We’re looking for an experienced RTL designer to help develop novel AI hardware.
+	- What you’ll do at Lightelligence:
+	- Collaborate with RTL, DV, PD, and system engineers to define and implement  DFT functions (scan/ATPG, MBIST, LBIST and more) and methodology
+	- Work across domains to develop a manufacturing test strategy for a heterogeneous high-speed electro-optical design
+	- MS or PhD in a relevant discipline such as Computer Science, Electrical Engineering, or Computer Engineering with at least 10 years of relevant work or research experience
+	- Proficiency in industry-standard DFT EDA tools to enable scan, ATPG, and related technologies
+	- Proficiency in SystemVerilog
+	- Strong scripting skills (Python, tcl, shell)
+	- Synthesis, STA, CDC, or P&R experience a plus
+	- Experience bringing-up silicon in wafer and packaged environments
++ skill set:
 	- SiFive is looking for hardware engineers who are passionate about designing industry-leading CPU and interconnect IP to help drive the tidal wave of adoption of RISC-V as the architecture of choice for SoC designs across a broad variety of vertical applications.
 We build and maintain multiple CPU family lines, TileLink interconnects and other uncore/infrastructure IP, and are seeking motivated individuals to improve/evolve our existing IP, as well as develop new IP.
 Join us and surf the RISC-V wave with SiFive!
 	- Architect, design and implement an enhanced TileLink interconnect, protocol bridges, and other infrastructure/uncore logic as RTL generators, including both open-source and proprietary designs.
 	- Improve current designs and work on future designs to provide higher performance, more efficient multi-core and multi-cluster system coherence.